mikepenzin/My-little-snippets/README.md

 // a lexical closure and provide a public interface for getting its instance.
 ```

-## Usefull Links
+## Useful Links

-[JS the Right Way](https://jstherightway.org/) - This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.
+- [JS the Right Way](http://jstherightway.org/) - This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.
+- [Eloquent JavaScript](http://eloquentjavascript.net/) - This is a book about JavaScript, programming, and the wonders of the digital.
+You can read it online here, or get your own paperback copy of the book.
+- [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) - Learning JavaScript Design Patterns book by Addy Osmani